 A severe hypo is when your blood glucose so low that you need help from someone else to treat it.

 Treating a hypo

-Take one of these types of sugar to treat your hypo:
+Take one of these types of fast-acting carbohydrate to treat your hypo:

 Try not to take too much of:

-- sugary foods with a lot of fat like chocolate, cakes and biscuits because they work too slowly for treating a hypo
+- sugary foods with a lot of fat like chocolate, cakes and biscuits - they work too slowly to treat a hypo

-② If still under 4mmol/L repeat the hypo treatment
+- If it is still under 4mmol/l repeat the hypo treatment.

 Not being aware of a hypo

 Some people have no clear signs they're about to have a hypo.
 This can happen if you've had type 1 diabetes for a long time.

 If this happens to you, speak to your care team.
 Ask them about diabetes technology that may help you.
 For example, glucose sensors or insulin pumps.